trudster-gaming/3.3.5-Wrath-Server/.github/ISSUE_TEMPLATE/bug-issues.md

 #### STEPS TO REPRODUCE THE PROBLEM:
 <!-- Describe precisely how to reproduce the bug so we can fix it or confirm its existence:
  - Which commands to use?
 Which NPC to teleport to?
- - Do we need to have debug flags on Cmake?
  - Do we need to look at the console while the bug happens?
  - Other steps
 -->